bogdan-kovalchuk/CarND-LaneLines-P1/writeup.md

 1.6.1.
 Group and filter lines on left and right with slope

 1.6.2.
-Extrapolate lines to tip and bottom border of the region
+Extrapolate lines to top and bottom border of the region

 1.6.3.
 Average all lines to one line

 ![alt text][im6]

 1.7.
-Draw right and lift lane lines on the initial image
+Draw right and left lane lines on the initial image

 ![alt text][im7]